namv1994/cfsd19-perception-detectcone/README.md

 -

 ### Questions
-- stereo camera, but it seems only one image is to be processed?
+- stereo camera, there should be two images, are they merged and then written to shared memory?
 -

 ### To-do
 - Refactor the name of command arguments, e.g. the "sender stamp" in perception-detectcone is named senderStamp, in sensation-attention is named "id"
 -